Carnegie Mellon

 Behind the Camera: Gathering Insights through Research

 Through interviews and observations, we discovered that interns desired recognition, attendees craved cultural context, and sponsors needed clear demonstrations of impact.
-These insights guided our design decisions, leading to features like interactive timelines and region-based film filters.

 Research Questions